rbms-bsc/DCRMR/_pages/Ppdm/Distribution-statement.md

 <a name="5.26.1.2">5.26.1.2</a> [Sources of information](/DCRMR/ppdm/#5011-sources-of-information)

-## 5.25.2 RDA Definition and scope
+## 5.25.2 RDA definition and scope

 <a name="5.25.2.1">5.25.2.1</a> A statement that identifies a place of distribution, a distributor, or a date of distribution of a published manifestation.